CosmicMind/Samples/README.md

 Visit the [Installation](https://github.com/CosmicMind/Samples/wiki/Installation) page to learn how to install sample projects using [CocoaPods](http://cocoapods.org)

-To install all pods, use the following:
+To install all pods, use the following script:

 ```bash
 $ ./install_all_pods.sh